Skip to main content

 --manifest is suitable for /comet-any artifacts, or any Skill bundle with a comet/eval.yaml:

-The manifest is usually generated by /comet-any and contains the target Skill, profile, recommended tasks, expected artifacts, and interaction config.
+The manifest is usually auto-generated by /comet-any (not hand-written) and contains the target Skill, profile, recommended tasks, expected artifacts, and interaction config.
 Engine-enabled artifacts default to the authoring-skill profile and the authoring-skill-smoke quick eval.
+Only this path’s results are valid evidence for publish readiness; the generic-skill-smoke skill-path smoke is just early validation and does not count as release evidence.

 Execution Info